 Prices are very reasonable, a morning set costs ¥800.

 The fresh juices and specialty drinks are amazing.
 The banana juice we tried was served in a giant goblet and was so delicious and when I asked about a jar of peanut butter I noticed behind the counter, the master says he whips up a special warming peanut creamy coffee concoction on cold winter days.

 There is seating for more than 20, but as there are only 6 tables and counter seating, you should be prepared to wait for a table if you arrive at a busy time.
-The staff were very friendly and accommodating- we felt very welcome.
+The staff were very friendly and accommodating, making us feel very welcome everytime.
 There are two coffee master staff working hard making coffees, drinks and food in a few small ovens and devices behind the counter while a friendly wait staff takes orders and delivers food and drinks.
-The menu is only in Japanese and the staff do not speak English.
-Besides the morning set, there are omelets, sandwiches and other bread accompanied dishes to choose from.
+Besides the morning set, there are omelets, sandwiches and other bread centered dishes to choose from.

-The shop decor is very charming and most of the other clientele were quietly reading the shop’s selection of magazines and newspapers.
-There were ashtrays on every table but luckily as the small shop was full of families with young children, no one lit up while we were there.
-If you need to go, there is a funky and sparkling clean Japanese style toilet in the back of the shop.
+The shop decor is quietly charming.
+Most of the other clientele were reading the shop’s selection of magazines and newspapers.
+There were ashtrays on every table and can be smoky at times.
+There is a retro-designed sparkling clean Japanese style toilet in the back of the shop.

 - Cash only

 - (Good) English menu & Japanese (katakana) menu